Talent: MIKE MARSHALL

 Marshall stayed at 'TR until 1977, moved to CHML Hamilton for a couple of years, then returned to CFTR in 1979 and later that year, Toronto's CKFH.
 Marshall would go on to jock duties at CHFI-FM in Toronto and CIWV (The Wave) in Hamilton before retiring in the 2000s.

-Marshall started in the radio at CHOW Welland, before moving to CKKW KItchener in early 1960.
+Marshall started in radio in 1958 at CHOW Welland, before moving to CKKW KItchener in early 1960.
 He moved to Edmonton in 1963 for stints at CHED and then CJCA the following year.
 A return to CHED followed in 1964 before he moved to CKLW in the latter part of the decade.

 If the date on this aircheck sounds familiar, it's for good reason.
 August 9, 1974 was the day Richard Nixon left the U.S. presidency and Gerald Ford was sworn in as the 38th president.

-Enjoy Mike Marshall on CFTR here.
+Enjoy Mike Marshall on CFTR (Pt.
+2, UNSCOPED) here.

-Marshall on CFTR
+Marshall on CFTR Pt.

-John McGrath for digitizing this aircheck!
+McGrath for digitizing this

 (The Mike Marshall Collection)